Drowbe/coffee-pub-monarch/README.md

    - "Delete" button to remove saved sets
    - "Export Sets" and "Import Sets" buttons for sharing configurations

-When you select a module set from the dropdown:
-- Modules that will be enabled are highlighted in green
+Visual Feedback:
-- Modules that will be disabled are highlighted in red
+- When selecting a module set: modules that will change are highlighted in green (to be enabled) or red (to be disabled)
-- Changes to the current configuration are highlighted in yellow (as shown in the second screenshot)
+- When modifying the current set: changed modules are highlighted in yellow to show what will be included in the update

 ## License